equalitie/ouinet/README.md

 `/var/opt/ouinet/client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and cache IPNS `injector-ipns`, then restart the client container.

-**Note:** The client configuration is automatically fixed to have it listen on all interfaces (so that publishing the proxy port to the host works).
-Please take this into account if you want to reuse the configuration for another machine.

 ## Android